ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 #### Estimation

+The concept of [estimation]{.term} might be unfamiliar to many readers.
+Estimation is not a mathematical technique, but rather a general engineering skill.
+It is very useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem’s resource constraints can be discarded immediately, allowing time for greater analysis of more promising solutions.

 One of the most useful life skills that you can gain from your computer science training is the ability to perform quick estimates.